Basal Cell Carcinoma Treatment in Lehi, Utah

 Can Basal Cell Carcinoma Spread?

-While Basal Cell Carcinoma's prevalence may seem alarming, here's the good news: it rarely metastasizes, meaning it doesn't spread to other parts of the body.
+While the prevalence of BCCs may seem alarming, here's the good news: it rarely metastasizes, meaning it doesn't spread to other parts of the body.
 However, due to its persistent nature, complete excision is crucial to prevent further growth and potential complications.

 What are the warning signs of Basal Cell Carcinoma?